TheRealCrazyfuy/RedmagicOSTricks/index.md

 nav_order: 1
 ---
 # REDMAGIC Docs

+{: .warning }
+This documentation is unfinished, while I try to do my best there's still many missing parts, we're open for contributions if anyone wants to help improving this documentation.

 Welcome to this unofficial documentation for REDMAGIC OS devices!

 This site serves as a comprehensive resource for users looking to get the most out of their REDMAGIC OS-powered devices.
 While still a work in progress, we're constantly expanding and improving our content.